Up until recently, the Roland F-140R was the most affordable console digital piano in Roland’s arsenal.

-The F-140R’s keyboard is fully-weighted and uses hammer system to reproduce the feel of real piano hammers hitting the strings in an acoustic piano.
+The F-140R’s keyboard is fully weighted and uses a hammer system to reproduce the feel of real piano hammers hitting the strings in an acoustic piano.

 This characteristic is also known as touch-sensitivity or velocity sensitivity.

-The F-140R allows you to adjust touch-sensitivity of the keyboard within 0-5 range.
+The F-140R allows you to adjust the touch sensitivity of the keyboard within the 0-5 range.

 You can also choose the “Fixed” setting to make the keyboard insensitive to the force with which you’re playing.

 Unlike most digital pianos in this price range, the Roland F-140R uses 3-sensor key detection system, which allows it to more accurately interpret the subtleties of your performance, especially when playing thrills and fast passages.